 Don’t wish it was easier, wish you were better.” – Jim Rohn

 Many entrepreneurs say they do not love selling, and therefor, they don’t seek out ways to improve their sales skills, even though they know this is one of the most important – if not the most important – keys to growing their company!
 Do you ever catch yourself thinking you wish you could just hire a sales team and never sell ever again?
 I can tell you that very few businesses making under $1M in revenues can afford a sales team, so for now anyway, you may be the rainmaker.
 Your skills at finding, nurturing and closing deals really, really matter.
 I had so many women asking me for help with sales that I finally built out a DIY sales program they can take on their own time for under $500 called Sales CURE.

 Ever caught yourself engaging in the wishful thinking that because you love or know you are really good at delivering your services/products, the customers and clients will find YOU?
 That way, there won’t be that much “selling” involved!
 And in the early days of a business when much of your revenue is from word of mouth, that may be partially true.
 But let’s look at the BEFORE and AFTER of a growing business where the founder gets her sales process humming and gets in ACTIVE MODE.

 BEFORE: You do good work.
 People come back and/or refer you to others.
 You make decent sales.

 Isn’t that how it should be?
 Well, yes and no. Yes, you will get repeat business from being good at what you do, and a few referrals and make some money.
 But it’s not reliable.
-Growing a business to $1M and beyond requires moving past what I call “happenstance selling” (as in, I hope it happens) to “intentional selling” which is what drives hyper growth.
+Growing a business to $1M and beyond requires having a solid sales system in place, where you are identifying new leads, have steady leads coming in, are following up and tracking your close rate.

-AFTER: You do good work.
-You master top sales techniques.
-You make consistent and higher dollar sales to people who had never heard of you, but want to work with the best.
+AFTER: You still do good work.
+You also master top sales techniques.
+You start making consistent and higher dollar sales to people who had never heard of you, but want to work with the best.